Öffentliche Fachtagung in englischer Sprache

 During our two-day workshop—the fifth in a series of events that deal directly or indirectly with Benjamin’s concept of Aktualität—we will draw on these questions in our discussion of the concept of intensity in Benjamin’s work.
 The workshop will be organised around a close reading of small passages that touch on the concept of intensity in one way or another and allow to draw connections between Benjamin’s reflections on language, perception, history and the political.
 Since the workshop revolves around intensive reading sessions, a precise knowledge of the relevant texts is expected.
 In order to facilitate the discussion, the number of participants for this workshop is limited.

-If you are interested to participate, please send a message and a brief biographical note to the organisers before 15 February 2018.
+If you are interested to participate, please send a message to the organisers before 10 April 2018.

 Date: 13./14.
 April 2018